jmojiwat/Zhongjiang.TinyClr/README.md

-# Yf-S201 & Yf-S402 Water Flow Meter Library for TinyCLR
+# Yf-S201 & Yf-S402 Water Flow Meter library for TinyCLR

 This library uses a timer to measure water flow.